Florin Florea··9 min read

 Rate cards by market.
 Freelancer vs agency, junior vs senior, US vs EU vs Asia.
 These decay fast — 2024 rate cards are already 8-12% stale in 2026.

 This is why the free-vs-build decision is lopsided.
 When you use an established cost estimate API, you are borrowing someone's calibration work.
-When I say the projectcostestimator.com estimates rest on 600+ analyzed projects — that is the asset.
+When we say the projectcostestimator.com estimates rest on 600+ analyzed project quotes — that is the asset.
 The JSON endpoint is the cheap wrapper around it.

 Related reading: how to estimate project cost explains the estimation methodology itself, and cost estimator tools for web projects compares the tool landscape.